alu-rwa-dsa/summative-josephine_mwangi_maisiba/README.md

 * Create a grid for cell space connecting all neighbour cells resulting to connectivity graph.
 * Assign random weights to every edge of the graph.
 * Remove grid wall resulting to a perfect maze.
+* Include Test Cases

 ### How to Run Application
 * To run Application.
 Download and Install package pygame.
 * To play Maze, sign up with your email and Names to have an account.
 * To start game click on the play button.

+### Correctness of Algorithm
+* Given a function to create full maze: with looping variant containing number of visited cells in a stack list.
+* (0 < length(stack) given function (x + w, y) to indicate a cell in east direction.
+* If the cell is not visited and is in the frame, then it cannot be added in the stack list rather it will be added in list of unvisited cell.
+* This is correct because a stack only cells that are visited, this will make program run through the unvisited cells in the grid creating a full maze.

+### Analysis of Algorithm